pymc-devs/pytensor/doc/extending/type.rst

 :class:`Type`'s contract
 ========================

-In Pytensor's framework, a :class:`Type` is any object which defines the following methods.
+In PyTensor's framework, a :class:`Type` is any object which defines the following methods.
 To obtain the default methods described below, the :class:`Type` should be an instance of `Type` or should be an instance of a subclass of `Type`.
 If you will write all methods yourself, you need not use an instance of `Type`.